Find Trade Colleges

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In 2016, there was an estimated number of 381,500 jobs in the United States for Construction and Maintenance Painter.
+There were about 381,500 jobs for Construction and Maintenance Painter in 2016 (in the United States).
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 21,900 new jobs for Construction and Maintenance Painter by 2026.
-The BLS estimates 35,200 yearly job openings in this field.
+There will be an estimated 35,200 positions for Construction & Maintenance Painter per year.

 undefined